 Like all other fun stuff, fiestas are quite tiresome too.
 Too many people to serve, people too many plates to wash, too costly, too many people to talk to… Just imagine my friends are there, my sister’s friends (please multiply it by 7 because I have 7 sisters, by the way), my father’s friends are there, my mother’s friends are there, not to mention my brother’s friends and my relatives, my extended relatives and the friends of my relatives.
 Surely, that was a lot and my family has always been so thankful for all the blessings.
 We are able to host a feast every year.

-Well, not all year is a good time and I remember there are times we were not able to host a fiesta.
+Well, not all year is a good time and I remember there are times we were not able to host.
 At one of those unlucky times, a truck full of people arrived at our doorstep.
 My mom was speechless and my father almost cry.
 We have no food for our visitors.
 We don’t even have a decent house to live in.
-I was in my early 20s back then and everything is so scarce.
+It was in my early 20s back then and everything is so scarce.
 From that day on, my father swore that every fiesta is a reunion of all our friends and relatives.
 And from that day also, I and the whole family has been dragged to my father’s vow.
 So, wherever we are in this country, all of us really need to go home and help every January 26 like we did today.

 Now, I am listening to the sounds of the music from the gymnasium, I remember the days when I and my friends agreed to meet at the disco after the whole day of food trip.
-I remembered our rule: DON’T YOU DARE ABSENT and everyone is so damn afraid like there’s a fine.
-I am laughing at this thought.
+I remembered our rule: DON’T YOU DARE ABSENT and everyone is so damn afraid

 Well, it is the only time we could get together.
 No homework, no quizzes, no oral recitations, just us getting together.
 I missed those days and definitely, they all do miss it as well.
 Most of us are married now and we stay at different places, where seeing each other is a f*****g miracle!
 As the night gets deeper and everyone is sleeping, I just keep reminiscing.
 I asked, what if today is one of those days where am I now at this hour?